Magnificent light and art festival ready to launch in Riyadh with spectacular installations by more than 60 international artists

 Noor Riyadh festival runs from March 18-June 12 with a Citywide installation program from March 18-April 3.
 The Light Upon Light: Light Art since the 1960s exhibition and citywide activities run from March 18- June 12.

-11 renown Americans Anila Quayyum, Daniel Canogar, Dan Flavin, James Clar, James Turrel, Keith Sonnier, Leo Villareal, Mary Corse, Nancy Holt, Robert Irwin, and Robert Wilson will exhibit their outstanding artwork.
+The Canadian-Mexican Rafael Lozano Hemmer will exhibit his famous artwork Recurrent Anaximander.

-Festival line-up includes other international icons such as Daniel Buren, Carsten Höller, Ilya & Emilia Kabakov, Yayoi Kusama and Dan Flavin alongside Saudi artists Ahmed Mater, Lulwah Al Homoud, Ayman Zedani, Rashed AlShashai and Maha Malluh.
+Festival line-up includes international icons Daniel Buren, Carsten Höller, Ilya & Emilia Kabakov, Yayoi Kusama, Dan Flavin and Robert Wilson, alongside Saudi artists Ahmed Mater, Lulwah Al Homoud, Ayman Zedani, Rashed AlShashai and Maha Malluh.

 RIYADH, Saudi Arabia, March 18, 2021 /PRNewswire/ -- Noor Riyadh, one of the world's most exciting festivals of light and art combining the highest quality of light artworks across the largest city footprint, ignites today for the first time and start 17 days filled with spectacular installations lighting up the night sky of Riyadh.